juandavidp9/airflow_podcasts_etl/README.md

 # Airflow Podcasts Pipeline

-In this project, we created a data pipeline using Airflow for downloading podcasts from https://www.marketplace.org/
+In this project, a data pipeline was created using Airflow for downloading podcasts from https://www.marketplace.org/

 The pipeline will download podcast episodes and load them into a SQLite database.
 The Python code is located in the folder /dags